Why Should You Make An Account Plan?

 Take some distance and focus on the needs of your accounts.

 Assess a subset of accounts on a group level or individual level and identify the main needs of each account.
-What do their customers needs?
+What do their customers need?
 How can the sales team achieve its target?
 What’s the problem from the bottom-up?

 The answers to these questions can help you develop marketing campaigns to service these accounts.
 It will also help you understand the strategic needs of your customers and help you support and grow your account the right way.

-3. Objectives & Key results (OKR)
+3. Objectives & Key Results (OKR)